 With regard to the financial side of things, much will depend on the senior executive's contract of employment.
 It doesn't always happen but it is very important that executives consider the possibility of termination down the line when they are in contractual negotiations in respect of any new role.
 This is because the length of their notice period often has a significant bearing on the amount that they are able to negotiate in the event of a dismissal.

-Executive salary and benefits packages are often at such a high level that the executive is disadvantaged by the Employment Tribunal compensatory cap (currently £86,444) which applies in unfair dismissal cases.
+Executive salary and benefits packages are often at such a high level that the executive is disadvantaged by the Employment Tribunal compensatory cap (£89,943 with effect from 6 April 2021) which applies in unfair dismissal cases.
 With that in mind, very often the longer the notice period the better as the notice element is not subject to any cap if it is pursued before the ordinary courts.
 In addition to salary there are other benefits to consider, such as share option schemes which may mean that it is important to ensure that the senior executive has "good leaver" status.
 It is also often necessary to consider bonus payments, both annual bonus schemes as well as long term incentive plans.

 Protecting the executive's reputation and ensuring that they are in the best possible position to move forward and obtain alternative employment elsewhere is another key factor to bear in mind.
 An agreed reference and an agreed departure statement (both internal and external) which present matters in the best possible light from the senior executive's perspective can be of significant value.
-From a reputational point of view, it is also important to attempt to include confidentiality and non-derogatory statement clauses if possible.
+Consideration should be given, on a case by case basis and bearing in mind guidance on the appropriate use of non-disclosure agreements, to including confidentiality and non-derogatory statement clauses.

 Very often a senior executive's contract will contain restrictive covenants restricting their working activities for a certain period of time following on from the termination of their employment, for example 6 or 12 months.
 It is worth considering whether an attempt should be made to negotiate out of the covenants either partially or in their entirety.